Cyclic operads, Koszul complexes, and hairy graph complexes: Hairy graph complexes

 \begin{rem} The study of hairy graph complexes can be subsumed (up to duality) in that of the {\em Feynman transform} of Getzler and Kapranov \cite{MR1601666} for modular operads, which provides the appropriate general framework.
 Indeed, Stoll proves the more general analogue of the result considered here: using his result characterizing modular operads as modules over the Brauer properad, in \cite[Theorem 4.5.4]{MR4541945} he relates the properadic (co)bar construction with the Feynman transform.

-Stoll explains how the orientation data in the properadic framework gives rise to {\em hyperoperads} in the sense of Getzler and Kapranov; these are used in the definition of the Feynman transform.
-Our more na\"ive approach, restricted to cyclic operads, allows us to circumvent such considerations. \end{rem}
+Moreover, Stoll explains how the orientation data in the properadic framework gives rise to {\em hyperoperads} in the sense of Getzler and Kapranov; these are used in the definition of the Feynman transform.
+Our approach, restricted to cyclic operads, allows us to avoid such considerations. \end{rem}

 We show that, by introducing a suitable category of graphs with hairs using the downward Brauer category $\db$ (see Section \ref{subsect:review_graphs}), the fact that the complexes (\ref{eqn:complex_K-}) and (\ref{eqn:complex_K+}) are respectively even and odd hairy graph complexes is transparent.
 The result is stated in Section \ref{subsect:hairy_graph_thm} as Theorem \ref{thm:hairy-graph_complexes}, where a proof is sketched.